 HISTORY: 1977 to 2018

 We live in a special house built largely of demolition timber and stone, built thirty six years ago in 1981 for a fraction of the cost of a new house.
 Some of the stone is very old from the late 1800’s.
 Australia as a whole was only settled after 1788.
 Compared other countries, the 1800’s is very old to us.
 The house is on five acres of light open Australian bush which we bought very cheaply when we came out to our bush block in 1977 ….. four years earlier.
-We were way out thirty five kms. south of Brisbane then in the countryside.
-Now we are in the middle of everything …. not that we want to sell.
-Acreage land has become very valuable around us now.
+In those days, the area was still very much bush.

-Right from the beginning, I had a dream to build a house that seemed as though it had grown up from the ground.
-We had an architect friend draw some initial plans.
-With more discussion, the plans were changed to accommodate demolition stone, beams and bricks which had been recently been acquired.
+Right from the beginning, I had a dream to build a house that would seem as though it had grown up from the ground.
+We had an architect friend draw some initial plans and with more discussion, the plans were changed to accommodate demolition stone, beams and bricks which had been recently been acquired.
 The idea was to create a total concept where bush, house and garden flowed together.
 The architect submitted the plans to the Beaudesert Shire Council enabling us to live on the block whilst the house was being built.
-A builder was eventually contracted in 1981 to build the plans for $32,000.00, about 1/3 the price at the time with using demolition materials.
+A builder was eventually contracted in 1981 to build the plans for $32,000.00, about 1/3 the price at the time because of the use of demolition materials.

 In 1977, we came out to live in a 27 foot Caravan and Annexe in the hot dry bush in the middle of a December drought.
 The van was like a sauna during the day.
 We had no power, water or telephone.
-The power was several kilometres down the road.
 Candles were all we had for lighting.
 We were fortunate to have friends across the creek in a small house.
 It was a welcome break to go over for a shower every night, a bit of black and white TV and social contact.

 Unknowingly, I had always had an artistic, innovative creative side from my farming background.
 I could pictorially visualise things in detail long before they were constructed.
-That I understand this ability is a special gift in life.
 I had grown up in the rainforest country of Wilson’s Creek, up in the mountains out from Mullumbimby, Northern New South Wales.
 This meant I had developed a special affinity to nature and the natural environment.
 My late father had taught me by example, how to make things from the bare minimum of scrap, to turn unwanted scraps into useful items He had come through the Depression days of the 1930’s.
 This was recycling things long before recycling was a fashionable term.
 I had put this knowledge into good effect in the building of the future house.

 CONSTRUCTION PROCESS: It helped as Harriet and I lived onsite in our caravan so I could readily liase with the building supervisor on construction details.
 This was important as I was supplying the horizontal beams, vertical posts and stone for the internal stone walls plus bricks on the interior concrete slab.
-It was probably an unorthodox approach but the whole building approach was unorthodox working with nature of the materials.
 It worked out as a very flexible arrangement for us the client and for the builder.
+Due to the nature of the materials, the whole building approach was unorthodox but seemed to work.

-LOCATION AND HOUSE SITING: I set out the house area so as to be far enough in among the trees of the block so you couldn’t see the house from the road.
+LOCATION AND HOUSE SITING: I marked out the house area amongst the trees so you couldn’t see the house from the road.
 It was also a question of positioning the house so we didn’t have to take any big trees an in addition minimizing the cut and fill of the house site.
 I marked out the area to be cut with white lime.

 HOUSE SITE LEVELLING AND PREPARATION: I hired a drott and cut and filled the site to minimise the cut banks behind the house.
 As soon as the area was cut, the following sequence happened: